 - Demonstrate leadership in government efficiency

 - Focus on retrofits for resilience of facilities

 - Invest in strengthening infrastructure

-Since the inception of DOE IDIQ ESPCs in 1998, 339 projects have been awarded.
-More than $3.8 billion has been invested in federal energy efficiency and renewable energy improvements.
-These improvements have resulted in more than 4.2 trillion Btu life cycle energy savings and more than $9.2 billion in cumulative energy cost savings for the federal government.
+438 DOE IDIQ ESPC projects (including major modifications) have been awarded since 1998.
+Approximately $7.8 billion has been invested in federal energy efficiency and renewable energy improvements.
+These improvements have resulted in approximately $17.7 billion in cumulative energy cost savings and approximately 615 trillion Btu in life cycle energy savings for the federal government.

-For more information, see DOE IDIQ ESPC awarded projects report and annual reported energy and cost savings from the ESPC program.
+The DOE IDIQ ESPC awarded projects report provides detailed project data, as reported at the time of award.
+Selected project modifications are included in the report.
+For more information, see annual reported energy and cost savings from the ESPC program.